rsinghlab/AltumAge/README.md

 ## Supplementary Results

-The summary files are CSVs containing detailed information regarding the performance of AltumAge and Horvath's 2013 model by data set in the test set and cancer set.
+The summary files are CSVs containing detailed information regarding the performance of AltumAge and Horvath's 2013 model by data set in the test set.

 ## Data availability